Recognition & Rewards

 Pro tip: You'll build an even stronger case if you can put a hard price tag on how much money the business loses due to these challenges.
 Hopefully, with more strategic conversations, you can free up a budget to help fuel your recognition and rewards initiatives.

-3. Ensuring fairness
+3. Ensuring Fairness

 A common worry among leaders when launching a recognition program is whether employees will get jealous of each other or will people feel it’s unfair.